ams-waseda/gnss-lidar-dataprocessing/README.md

-HOW TO INSTALL PCAP CONVERSION

-The zip file "ros2_ws" is a ros2 workspace.
-Just use colcon build in the workspace and the executable will be under the build folder.
+PCAP conversion files (PCAPtoROS) can be built in a ros2 workspace.
+You can just put the folder under the src directory and run colcon build.